-The pelvic floor is divided into three muscle tiers: the muscular pelvic diaphragm (superior tier) and the muscular-connective tissue ‘urogenital diaphragm’ (middle tier).
-Below the urogenital diaphragm (and therefore located furthest on the ‘outside’), there are the sphincter and cavernous body muscles (inferior tier).
+The pelvic floor is divided into 3 muscle tiers: the muscular pelvic diaphragm (superior tier) and the muscular/connective tissue urogenital diaphragm (middle tier).
+Below the urogenital diaphragm (and therefore located furthest on the ‘outside’) are the sphincter and cavernous body muscles (inferior tier).

 The muscles of the pelvic floor are innervated by branches of the pudendal nerve and the sacral plexus.

 The pelvic diaphragm is the uppermost (innermost) layer of the pelvic floor.
 It consists of the levator ani muscle with its three parts:

 The fibers of the levator ani muscle, which originates from the backside of the pubic bone (levator leg), form a V-shaped orifice that is open in a ventral direction and called levator hiatus.
 Ventrally, the urethra runs through the hiatus levatorius; dorsally, it runs through the rectum.
 In women, the vagina, which lies between the rectum and urethra, also runs through it.